di98feja/RagnarsRokare/MobAILib/readme.md

 - More common behaviours

 ### Changelog ###
+- Version 0.2.0
+Added base mob attributes to control behaviours.
+Line of sight required for containers and assignments.
+Reworked Statemachine tree

 - Version 0.1.3
 Added basic FightingBehaviour to FixerAI and WorkerAI
 Fixed error when adding fuel to fireplaces with no mob on follow